Story-based and research-informed approaches to Teaching and Learning (T&L).

 - • helps students to build confidence in making choices,

-- • encourages independent and self-initiated learning,
+- • encourages exploration of given topics through independent and self-initiated learning,

 - • enables students to acquire knowledge and skills in ways that are aligned with their preferred learning style.

 If you know that students coming into a programme are, within days of joining it, going to be forced to work online and you have only one chance to bring them together in a classroom before they do, what kind of induction activity do you run?
 This story game was developed for use as a Design Foundation Year induction activity in anticipation of the second COVID-19 lockdown in the UK, which did occur within days of the game being played for the first time.
 The activity was designed to act as an 'ice-breaker' to help students get to know each other and work together toward a common goal.

 The activity takes up quite a lot of space and is best played in a well-lit room.
 Up to six 2m x 1m tables are arranged in a large circle.
 Chairs are arranged on the outside of the circle in such a way that everyone seated at the tables can see everyone else.
 In this way, up to twelve students can take part.
 The tutor guides students through the activity and at times makes suggestions to keep the activity on track.
 The following materials are placed in front of each chair: